-He smiled a bit as the tension broke.
-“Some of my redeemers were attorneys, and I only wrote of that path once.
-The last time, I knew of others that were involved and the DA made me an deal to testify in exchange for going into witness protection, so I did.
-I saw it as my chance to start over.
-I only asked for my cabin and to chose my new name.
-They allowed me to move to my gorge above Isoquester because it is so remote.”
+He smiled and shook his head as the room tension unwound.
+“Some of my redeemers were attorneys.
+With the extortion, I knew the others who were involved and the DA made me an deal to testify in exchange for going into witness protection.
+It was my chance to start over.
+I only asked for my Isoquester home and to choose my new name”.

 “Well, I am forgiving you because I think I know your heart even though I clearly did not know your history.”

 “You understand that whatever we decide, you are still bound by that non-disclosure agreement.
-The feds are not going to be happy that you know this much.”
+The feds are going to be furious that you know this much.”

 “Understood.”
 She plopped into the chair near his bed.
-So, can I know your original name?”
+So, what’s your original name?”

-“My new name is all anyone needs about my personal life and how it connects to my books.
-That and I’m not perfect about carrying it out.
-Every time I hear it spoken or sign it, it reminds me that I’m not him, that guy, anymore.”
+“My new name separates me from my past, except that I’m not perfect about carrying it out.
+Every time I hear it spoken or sign it, it reminds me that I’m not that twisted man anymore.”